Akbarsha8/AkbarArmour/README.md

 The `directories_to_scan` list in the `akbarsha.py` file determines which directories the program will scan for malware.
 By default, the list includes the root directory of the C: drive on Windows and the root directory of the filesystem on Linux.

 ## Contributing
 Contributions are welcome!
-To contribute to MalwareScanner, follow these steps:
+To contribute to akbarsha, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.